Gozdinhos/coding-journal/README.md

 > Mischief managed! :herb:

+10.DAY

+I worked on key sequence detection project today and working on it was fun.
+Konami code is also fun, i think.
+I manipulated wesbos's konami code to "mischiefmanaged".
+When i type this secret word, unicorns appear.
+I try to work on also codewars for a few days, and today my coding style made me proud.

 9.DAY

 Today's project is a tough one for me.
 I worked with html5 and made a video player.
 At the end of the coding along, i tried to add a functional fullscreen button and styled it.